Meet the Pack

 Often people are surprised that we started a farm.
 After all, we did not come from a farming family or community and are, for all intents and purposes, quite “city people.”
 So why start a farm?

 It comes down to our core beliefs.

 3) We love what we do.
 Being outside, soaking up the sun, getting exercise, spending time with people we care about, and working with animals and plants - creating life and watching progress happen right before our eyes!
 What more could you ask for??
-So, we hope to improve the lives of the people around us by feeding our money back into the local economy and keep our dollars here instead of sending it to the 10 big farming states, by supplying people with more nutritious and healthy foods, and having a positive impact on global warming/the environment.
+So, we hope to improve the lives of the people around us by feeding our money back into the local economy and keeping our dollars here instead of sending it to the ten big farming states, by supplying people with more nutritious and healthy foods, and having a positive impact on global warming/the environment.
 For us, this is a win-win-win.

-And livestock needs protection so we chose the Armenian Gampr.
+And livestock needs protection, so we chose the Armenian Gampr.
 They were bred to care for/protect sheep traversing the caucus mountains starting as early as 7,000 years ago.
 Caring for their family is literally in their DNA, so they bond very strongly with their humans.
-They were bred for their personalities and skills, and less so for their uniformity in looks.
+They were bred for their personalities and skills and less so for their uniformity in looks.
 They are genetically diverse dogs.
 That makes a good lot of them genetically, very healthy - like Abe and Maya!
 These dogs almost went extinct.
 Abe and Maya are part of the conservation program for this heritage breed.
 The more time I spend with them, the more I realize why these dogs need to be preserved.
 They are really just great dogs.

 *Click the photos below to open each gallery